satyend2002/Apnacollege-demos/README.md

 # Apnacollege-demos
-This is our basic project to understanding the concepts of git with the change.
+This is our basic project to understanding the concepts of git.